axreldable/ml-stream-engine/README.md

 ### Architecture of the output-adapter
 output-adapter allows you:
- - move events into right result topic
+ - move events into result topic
  - transform events after evaluation
  - update configuration online